apache/openwhisk-runtime-python/README.md

    }
 }
 ```
 Also create a json file `python-data-run-params.json` which will contain the parameters to the function used to trigger it.
-Notice here we're creating 2 separate file from the beginning since this is good practice to make the disticntion between what needs to be send via the `init` API and what needs to be sent via the `run` API:
+Notice here we're creating 2 separate file from the beginning since this is good practice to make the distinction between what needs to be send via the `init` API and what needs to be sent via the `run` API:
 ```json
 {
    "value": {